ontolex/morph/index.md

 ## Examples

 The property [=example=] provides a way to link a rule to an example of a class of forms that share a morphological process.
-It is necessary in cases where the way the form is generated is not specified but we still want to represent a morphological transformation.
+It is necessary in cases where the way the form is generated is not specified, but we still want to represent a morphological transformation.
 This is a common case for retrodigitised dictionaries.

 <div class="entity" about="morph:example" typeof="owl:DatatypeProperty"